amitgoswami1027/ProductionalizeMachineLearningModels-Master/MLFlow/README.md

+# MACHINE LEARNING OPS USING MLFLOW
-# Machine Learning Lifecycle and Challanges
+## Machine Learning Lifecycle and Challanges
 * Machine Learning end to end development and deployment is complex and considering non-determinstic nature of the subject it become more important to straterzie appropiately for intergating it to the business and our products.
 Moving a model to production can be challenging due to the plethora of deployment tools and environments it needs to run in (e.g. REST serving, batch inference, or mobile apps).
 There is no standard way to move models from any library to any of these